How to save for travel from a family that saved enough to travel for 1 year!

 So we opted to increase the money coming in by SELLING many of our things.
 Stuff that was weighing us down and things we no longer wanted.
-This was partial to get rid of stuff that we didn’t want to store while we traveled.
+This was partly to get rid of stuff that we didn’t want to store while we travelled.
 But, it ended up being a very freeing exercise to live with less.
-If you are looking for guidance on the why to sell your stuff, check out the Minimalist website and podcast for help.
+If you are looking for guidance on the way to sell your stuff, check out the Minimalist website and podcast for help.
 It’s been a game-changer for how we view things in our lives.

 We sold a lot of stuff from small things to big things, but they all added up to almost $30,000.

 - Tons of small things from $2 – $40 on Varagesale (online local garage sale app).
 All these small things added up to $3,000!